 Get your photo smack bang in the middle of the Queensland and South Australian border.
 But then jump swiftly right back onto the good side (Queensland, of course!).

 10. Have a brew with a local at the Birdsville Hotel

 The Birdsville Hotel has been the meeting place for after-work and weekend drinks 364 days a year since 1884.
 It’s one of Queensland’s favourite pubs.
 It’s not because the beer is cold (although they do promote that heavily!), it’s about the locals, the stories they tell and the character that drips from the building’s many cheeky signs and stickers.

 During the Birdsville Races meet, let your inner greenie go and when you finish your can of amber liquor, place it on the ground and crush it … and leave it there.
 If you try to put it in the bin you will receive head shakes and foul looks from the otherwise friendly locals and races regulars.
 Don’t worry, there is a clean-up crew to take away all of the empty cans at sunrise each morning.
-The Birdsville Hotel is one of those true blue Aussie experiences, so make sure you allow time to soak in the atmosphere and a few tinnies.
+The Birdsville Hotel is one of those true blue Aussie experiences, so make sure you allow time to soak in the atmosphere and wash down a few tinnies.

 11. Try a curry camel pie

 Queensland is known for its pastry delicacies (aka pies).
 While you’re in Birdsville, you have to head to the Birdsville Bakery and try their curry camel pie.
 If roo is more your meat of choice, try the claret and kangaroo pie instead.